What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 It's about getting around, covering ground, but still spending enough time in each place to get a feel for it.
 It's about getting the best out of Havana and getting Havana under your skin, as much as it's about the photos.
 Cuba is about feeling and experiencing, not just seeing.
 As such, don't expect Havana to open up to you and give you those 'real Cuban moments' unless you meet the city on its own terms.
 But once you do, you may get to know the heart and soul of this amazing city.

 The quality of the photos is a direct result of the feel you get for the city, and that can be done with any camera.
-Cameras don't take great photos - people take great photos.
-We're serving you the opportunity to absolutely immerse yourself in Havana.
+They say guns don't kill people - people kill people.
+If that's a fact, then cameras don't take great photos - people take great photos.
+We're serving you the opportunity to absolutely kill Havana.

 We have even had spouses, boy-and girlfriends join this tour with their more photo-enthusiastic partners, just tagging along enjoying the scenery and meeting people while shooting a bit with their point-and-shoot or even with their cellphone.
 They all felt it was worth every cent for the tour and the experience alone.